anetacamo/coding/src/content/git.md

 `git commit -m "message"`

-### remote origin
+## remote origin

 A remote repository is a Git repository that lives on a server and is set up to be a mirror of your local work.

-- initiate an orogin
-  `git remote add origin https://github.com/your/repository`
+- initiate an origin `git remote add origin https://github.com/your/repository`

-- already exists. change:
-  `git remote set-url origin https://github.com/your/repository`
+- already exists. change: `git remote set-url origin https://github.com/your/repository`
 - `git remote remove origin`

 #### setting up google api